-Linkerd is part of the CNCF
+Linkerd is the first graduated CNCF service mesh

 While Istio support requires going to a third-party vendor, you can get Linkerd support from the creators and maintainers themselves.
-Linkerd help is available around the clock in a variety of levels, from erd’s thriving and friendly open source community all the way to 24x7x365 Linkerd support from the creators of Linkerd.
+Linkerd help is available around the clock in a variety of levels, from its thriving and friendly open source community all the way to 24x7x365 Linkerd support from the creators of Linkerd.